 A faint and fleeting smell of smoky and woody aromas drifted through the air and hit my senses.
 I swirled my glass vigorously and took a deep breath trying hard to decipher the trapped aromas in the drink.
 The instructor’s voice was running in the background talking about the blackberry, peppery, spicy and cinnamon aromas in the drink.
 Most of them escaped me.
 Only the bitterness of the drink stayed with me.
 A rookie oversight, easily.
 Here, I was at a wine tasting session at Heritage winery – 60kms from Bangalore city on an impromptu road trip, near the toy town of Channapattana.

-Art of wine tasting at Heritage Winery
+Learning the art of wine tasting at Heritage Winery

 “Wines are shy in nature.
 Until you provoke them, they won’t open up”, our instructor – Mr.Shashidhar mused.